Web Player API

 disconnect(fromLayerId:string, fromAttrId:string, toLayerId:string, toAttrId:string)

 Remove connections between attributes.
-This displays an empty string as a connection is removed.
+This returns an empty string when the connection is removed.

 console.log("Connection for Scale Attribute after disconnect is", path);